 Throughout 2021 we're encouraging everyone in Merton to join us in the effort to make the borough carbon neutral by taking steps in their day-to-day lives to reduce their carbon footprint.
-Each month we're focusing on a different theme where we can all play a part in tackling climate change.

 We are encouraging businesses to reduce their emissions in order to improve access to sustainable products and services in the borough.
 We're also asking both businesses and consumers to invest more sustainably and use their buying power to drive the transition to a low carbon economy.

 The unprecedented disruption caused by COVID-19 over the last few months has been very damaging for most businesses.
 However, once we start to rebound from the pandemic, all businesses have an opportunity to take stock and build back sustainably, as part of the UK's green recovery, to help tackle the climate emergency.

 If you want to help us achieve net-zero carbon by greening your business or supporting sustainable businesses in Merton, you can make one or more of the following pledges: